Using packages

 systemctl disable firewalld

-If you want, you can change the server's name using the following command:
+If you want to change the server's name, use the following command:

 hostnamectl set-hostname new-server-name

-Replace new-server-name by the name you want.
+Replace new-server-name with the name of your choice.
 Example:

 hostnamectl set-hostname poller1